getredash/redash/docs/setup.rst

 1. You need to run the script as root.
 2. It was tested only on Ubuntu 12.04, Ubuntu 14.04 and Debian Wheezy.
+3. It's designed to run on a "clean" machine.
+If you're running this script on a machine that is used for other purposes, you might want to tweak it to your needs (like removing the ``apt-get dist-upgrade`` call at the beginning of it).

 Setup
 =====